 You have received an offer, fantastic, now what?
 It’s not plain sailing after that unfortunately and one third of transactions in the UK fall through, costing millions of Pounds wasted in legal fees.
 Your agent should still be by your side and ease the communication between you and your buyer, it’s a lengthy process and communication via solicitors can be fairly limited.
 His job should only be over after completion.

-12. DO YOU BELONG TO A REDRESS SCHEME AND DO YOU HAVE “CLIENT MONEY PROTECTION”?
+12. DO YOU BELONG TO A PROPERTY REDRESS SCHEME AND DO YOU HAVE “CLIENT MONEY PROTECTION”?

 Estate and letting agents in England must belong to a redress scheme such as PRS and The Property Ombudsman.
 If you have a complaint about the agency’s services that you cannot resolve together, you can turn to the scheme.
 You should ask to see a copy of their membership certificate, request their membership number or search the online database on each redress scheme website.